Pre-Alpha · V20 36.1080, -115.1800

 Random scatter

-Natural clustering with density variation per biome
+Natural clustering per biome

 Desert terrain